 All my life, I’ve been used to being the weird one in the way I approach the whole subject of love.
 It’s hard for people to understand how I can love someone and not necessarily want a relationship, but this is just part of what I do: I adore people, I get starry-eyed about them, and I love them.
 In the case of a gorgeous man, this may include sex and last anything from a few nights or weeks to years.
 The entire construct of a “relationship” often just gets in the way of loving him (though not always; it does fit me at times).
 It’s a wild-woman thing.

 I’ve ALWAYS had problems explaining this approach to people, but the way people don’t know how to react to me at all, has got a lot more pronounced over the last five years or so.

 Again, this isn’t a “problem” as such, it amuses me more than anything else, although it can get a little tiring.
 I’ve been fortunate to always know a few people who were above such idiotic ideas, and if the world has a problem with me, then that’s the world’s problem – I’m far too busy being happy!
 It’s just puzzling to me, and fascinating, how little has really changed in perceptions.

 I own my age, my body, my intense-as-ever emotions (highly sensitive…), and my sexuality.
-Sorry, world.
-Not!
+Dear world: Get over it already.